aahmad94/jumpstart/_posts/2017-06-04-js2-practice-assessment-four.markdown

 end
 {% endhighlight %}

-<h4>Write a method that, given a string, returns a hash in which each key is a character in the string and each value is an array of the first and last indices where that character occurs.
+<h4>test.
+Write a method that, given a string, returns a hash in which each key is a character in the string and each value is an array of the first and last indices where that character occurs.
 If the character occurs only once, the array should contain a single index.
 Consider defining helper methods.</h4>

 {% highlight ruby %}
 # first_last_indices("banana") => {"b" => [0], "a" => [1, 5], "n" => [2, 4]}